mse150s20/p2-kinetics/README.md

 ### plot-infections.py
 This graph plots actual numbers of infections and fatalities in the state of Idaho from day 0, as the first person was infected, to most current update of covid-19 statistics.

+###Contributors.txt
+Lists all contributors to the project with contact info.

 ## Project Info
 Project 2 descriptions: